 Yes, you can.
 There are different ways to accumulate the 4 WIE credits (4 x 78 = 312 hours).
 For example,

-· one can work on a single summer job to fulfill the requirement.
+· one can work on a single summer job to fulfill the requirement (recommended).
 Or,

-Another may work on 2 part-time jobs (but need to show it is not a free-lance job and need team working experience) to fulfill the requirement, etc.
+· Another may work on 2 part-time jobs (but need to show it is not a free-lance job and need team working experience) to fulfill the requirement, etc.

 However, the students are discouraged from engaging in "many" small activities (e.g., less than 39 hours) to fulfill the WIE requirement, because such small activity may not meet the requirements under item 3.
 Note that you have to seek approval, and to fill in the WIE request form and the WIE report for each activity that you have done for WIE.
 Note that each activity should last at least 39 hours.

 8. Can my past job experience be counted towards the WIE requirement?

-Yes, only if your experience was gained during your HD or Associate Degree studies.
-In this case, you can submit the necessary documentation to us (see this chart).
+only if your experience was gained during your HD or Associate Degree studies

 9. What are the procedures for the WIE management?